 - Modernizing Alaska's geospatial holdings and infrastructure;

 - Fostering data sharing while making geospatial data broadly available to all stakeholders through enlightened data acquisition and distribution policy, and in general the

 - Implementation of the Alaska Geospatial Strategic Plan incrementally, as feasible.

 The council is led by the Alaska Department of Natural Resources, and receives adminstrative support through the Division of Geological and Geophyiscal Surveys (DGGS).
 The AGC seeks to foster broad-based coordination by including federal and local government and Native Corporation representation.
 The AGC is the local and regional voice of Alaska as it interfaces with the Alaska Mapping Executive Committee.
 Alaska Geospatial Council meetings and technical advisory group meetings occur quarterly.
 Technical working groups assigned to specific framework datasets also meet regularly.
 Contact us to get involved.

-- Geospatial Data Act of 2017: A bill introduced to the Senate on May 25th to improve the National Spatial Data Infrastructure (NSDI) geospatial framework datasets through increased FGDC authority and oversight.
+- Geospatial Data Act of 2017: A bill re-introduced to the Senate on Nov.
+16th to improve the National Spatial Data Infrastructure (NSDI) geospatial framework datasets through increased FGDC authority and oversight.
 The National Geographic Information Council supports the Geospatial Data Act READ MORE.
 The act will improve coordination at a National level for high-quality, consistent framework datasets READ MORE.